githubcyclist/opensourcecraft/README.md

 # OpenSourceCraft
-An open source Minecraft clone written using jMonkeyEngine.
+A Minecraft clone written using jMonkeyEngine.

 ## A word of caution before you run
 OpenSourceCraft is in an extremely early pre-release stage, and the master branch is bleeding-edge and extremely unstable.
 If you are going to play, download a stable release.